Investor Relations (level 1) - Key Principles and Best Practices in IR Management

 George Panagopoulos, CFA

-Mr. Panagopoulos holds a bachelor’s degree in industrial management & technology from University of Piraeus and a MSc in Finance & Banking for Executives from Athens University of Economics and Business.
-He is a CFA charter holder.
+He holds a degree in Industrial Management & Technology from the University of Piraeus and an MSc in Finance and Banking from the Athens University of Economics and Business.
+Finally, he is a CFA charterholder.